cllckn/software-testing/module2/README.md

 | `assertAll("message", () -> {...})`           | Groups multiple assertions together; fails if any assertion fails.
 It can group multiple assertions, making it easier to test related conditions in one block. |

-Here’s a complete example that combines all the assertions:
+A complete example that combines all the assertions:

 ~~~java
 import static org.junit.jupiter.api.Assertions.*;